adityam/filter/README.md

 - **2011.08.23**
     - Added `bufferbefore` and `bufferafter` options
 - **2011.08.28**
-    - Internal change: Defined own macros for setting attrbutes rather than using built-in ones.
+    - Internal change: Defined own macros for setting attributes rather than using built-in ones.
 - **2011.09.03**
     - Added `filtersetups`